Scott Van Slyke, Left Field

 Van Slyke spent much of the 2016 season on the DL, playing in just 52 games with the Dodgers.
 He finished the season with a .225 batting average.
 He didn't play in the postseason.

-The Dodgers traded Van Slyke to the Reds on July 31, 2017.
+The Dodgers traded Van Slyke to the Cincinnati Reds on July 31, 2017.
 He was designated for assignment on August 9th.
+He spent most of the 2017 season in the minors, playing in just 29 games with the Dodgers.

 Van Slyke and his wife Audrey have one son.